What is a Virtual Assistant?

 Working as a virtual assistant is one of the fastest growing remote career fields right now.
 Here you’ll find all you need to know about jumping on this rapidly moving bandwagon at just the right time.
 In a nutshell, this job consists of completing administrative tasks for a client to make their personal or professional life easier.
 However, these online errands can really run the gambit, so no two positions are ever exactly the same.

 The first step to becoming a virtual assistant is to consider what skills you already possess that will make you a qualified candidate.
-Ever made appointments for yourself?
-Ever had to answer emails at another job?
+Have you Ever made appointments for yourself?
+Had to answer emails at another job?
 Ever promoted something on social media?
-Ever made travel arrangements for friends or family?
+Or made travel arrangements for friends or family?
 Then you are already well on your way!
 These abilities that you may have overlooked are actually super transferable into a virtual assistant role, and your resume and cover letter should reflect this.

 If you really prefer to obtain some proper certification, there are plenty of online classes and workshops that will provide more official documents.
 While this is not necessary, it certainly won’t hurt your chances of booking a more lucrative gig in the field.
 There are a few different avenues to try when it comes to securing a VA position.
 There are many companies that regularly hire for this role, often using titles like administrative coordinator, executive assistant, or virtual administrative assistant.
 It’s also possible to be hired by an agency that would provide these services to a wide variety of companies.